 As previously described, in addition to the PPP Loans obtained by the Company and certain of its subsidiaries during May 2020, in connection with the YES Acquisition during November 2020, the Company, indirectly through its wholly-owned subsidiary, also assumed the approximately \$916,000 loan previously obtained by YES under the PPP.
-The terms and conditions of such PPP loan are substantially similar to those of the PPP Loans obtained by the Company and its other subsidiaries, as described above.
+The terms and conditions of such PPP loan were substantially similar to those of the PPP Loans obtained by the Company and its other subsidiaries, as described above.
+Under the merger agreement related to the YES Acquisition, the Company was entitled to indemnification for any required repayment of the loan to YES under the PPP.
+During the quarter ended March 31, 2021, the loan to YES under the PPP was forgiven by the SBA.
+The Company determined that the fair value of its right to indemnification was equal to the amount forgiven by the SBA.
+Accordingly, the Company did not recognize any gain on the extinguishment of this debt.

-Note (7) - Leases:
+Note (8) - Leases: